Skip to Main Content

 In addition to our clinical titles, we also offer a number of books supporting staff wellbeing.
 A separate 'Reading Well' collection offers books on healthy lifestyles, stress management and personal effectiveness.

-NHS Knowledge and Library Hub Search - find articles and e-resources
+The NHS Knowledge and Library Hub

 The NHS Knowledge and Library Hub allows you to search across all centrally purchased NHSE e-resources in addition to the subscriptions purchased for Barts Health.